Horsemen of Apocalypse: 11th century incarnation

-Having special fondness for the originals, Apocalypse assembled a new incarnation of the Horsemen during the 11th century and sent them to kill a pagan named Folkbern Logan in medieval London.
-To fill the role of Pestilence, Apocalypse recruited Phantom Bats of the Twelve Minds, a mutant that greatly resembles Orb with his arms replaced by wings which allowed him to fly and can perform the Red Stare that emits red bats that immolate anything it touches.
-For the role of Famine, Apocalypse had chosen a Native American female who rides an undead flying bear.
-For the role of War, Apocalypse had recruited a mutant that resembled a mummy and rode a skinless winged horse with bat-like wings.
-For the role of Death, Apocalypse recruited a mutant who seemed to possess a gas-like body which allowed him to fly and wears a robe and cloak that covers his entire body like the Grim Reaper.
-Thor comes to Folkbern's aid and kills the Horsemen of Apocalypse single-handedly.
+Apocalypse assembled a new incarnation of the Horsemen during the 11th century.
+For Pestilence, Apocalypse recruited Phantom Bats, a mutant with wings in place of arms and the ability to emit red bats that immolate anything they touch.
+For the role of Famine, Apocalypse chose an unnamed Native American who rides an undead flying bear.
+For the role of War, Apocalypse recruits an unnamed mutant who resembles a mummy and rides a horse who has bat-like wings.
+For the role of Death, Apocalypse recruits a mutant who possesses a gaseous body and wears a full-body cloak.
+Thor comes to Logan's aid and kills the Horsemen of Apocalypse single-handedly.